laurelherting/lmh-headspace/AWS/architecture.md

   resource in timely manner

 ### Loose Coupling
-* designed to reduce interdependencies
+* Designed to reduce interdependencies
-  * change/failure in one component shouldn't affect other components
+  * Change/failure in one component shouldn't affect other components

 ### Asynchronous Integration
-* form of loose coupling between services
+* Form of loose coupling between services
-* one component generates events and another consumes them
+* One component generates events and another consumes them

 ### Synchronous replication
-* only acknowledges transaction after stored in primary location and replicas
+* Only acknowledges transaction after stored in primary location and replicas

 ### Asynchronous replication
-* decouples primary node from its replicas at the expense of introducing replication lag
+* Decouples primary node from its replicas at the expense of introducing replication lag
-  * changes on primary node are not immediately reflected on its replicas
+  * Changes on primary node are not immediately reflected on its replicas
-* used horizontally
+* Used horizontally

 ### Quorum-based replication
-*  combines synchronous & asynchronous replication to overcome challenges of large-scale distributed database systems
+*  Combines synchronous & asynchronous replication to overcome challenges of large-scale distributed database systems

 ### Time To Live (TTL)
 * DNS value: 86400 is 24 hours